volkanungan/volkanungan/README.md

 - React Testing Library

 #### 🆎 Spelling Game [[application]](https://volkanungan.github.io/spelling-quiz/) [[repo]](https://github.com/volkanungan/spelling-quiz)
-**Challenges you to a spelling contest.** I found out most commonly misspelled words in English and built a game out of it.
+**I challange you to a spelling contest.** I found out most commonly misspelled words in English and built a game out of it.
+After playing it more than I would admit, still can hardly get 10/10 score 😖

 Tech stack:
 - React